Q. How big is Land Between the Lakes

 Q. Are facilities open year-round?

-A. The Golden Pond Visitor Center, Golden Pond Planetarium, Elk & Bison Prairie, Turkey Bay Off-Highway Vehicle Area, Wranglers Campground, dispersed recreation, self-guided tours, and other backcountry camping areas operate year-round.
+A. The Golden Pond Visitor Center, Golden Pond Planetarium, Elk & Bison Prairie, Turkey Bay Off-Highway Vehicle Area, Wranglers Campground, self-guided tours, and other basic and dispersed camping areas operate year-round.

 Q. What is MVUM?